jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

     pip install django-oauth-toolkit django-cors-headers

-start a Django project, add `oauth2_provider` and `corsheaders` to the installed apps, enable the admin.
+Start a Django project, add `oauth2_provider` and `corsheaders` to the installed apps, and enable admin:

 .. code-block:: python